vectara/vectara-docs/www/docs/api-reference/overview.md

 Everything in <Config v="names.product"/> is driven by APIs.
-This section serves as a roadmap to understanding and using our [gRPC APIs](/docs/api-reference/protobuf-definitions) and [REST APIs](/docs/api-reference/rest) for indexing, searching, and administrative tasks.
+This section serves as a roadmap to understanding and using our [gRPC APIs](/docs/api-reference/protobuf-definitions) and [REST APIs](/docs/api-reference/rest) for [indexing](/docs/learn/select-ideal-indexing-api), [querying](/docs/api-reference/search-apis/search), and administrative tasks such as [managing user access](/docs/api-reference/admin-apis/manage-users/manage-user) and [corpora](/docs/api-reference/admin-apis/admin).
 Before getting into more details, we recommend that you have a basic understanding of API concepts.

 ## :star2: Ready to Dive In?
 Check Out Our API Playground! :star2: